 - 1 or 2 green chili/hari mirch, chopped

 - 2 dry red chiles/sabut lal mirch, halved and deseeded

 - 1/2 tsp mustard seeds/rai or sarson

 - 2 tbsp oil

 - pick and rinse the lentils couple of times in water.

-- pressure cook the lentils with 2 cups of water, half of the onion, a pinch of asafoetida till the dal is cooked completely. slightly mash the dal.
+pressure cook the lentils with 2 cups of water, half of the onion, a pinch of asafoetida and turmeric till the dal is cooked completely. slightly mash the dal.

 - in a pan heat oil. add mustard seeds and let them splutter. add cumin seeds and fry them till they get browned.

 - add the remaining half of the onion. fry the onions till they soften,